 To exact effective and comprehensive improvements in our society, we all must become responsible for recognizing what increases feelings of inferiority and what diminishes them and work to consciously reduce them.
 Without this, we will not be able to live the primary law of love ‘as naturally as breathing’ because we will not know the practical considerations for creating it.
 In my work with individuals and organizations, I often say, “don’t focus on why something is happening or who is to blame” rather, ask instead, “What systems if they were put in place, would fix and solve this problem?”
 This article is about critical examination of ALL core systems in need of overhauling, and is not intended to subvert justice for any crime or to make victims responsible for another person’s bad behavior.

 When I was growing up, we had a family garden and I remember my dad explaining that when weeding, if I did not dig down and pull out the entire root, the weed would just grow back.
 This is what is happening around racism and all other abuses of power and aggression and why they continue to resurface again and again.
 We are missing some of the most critical roots regarding them.
-This article is asking you the reader, to consider key and often unexamined roots beneath all hatred, violence, separation and inequity, whether it presents criminally or not, so none are overlooked, but rather all of them are identified and wholly uprooted.
+This article is asking you the reader, to consider key and often unexamined roots beneath all hatred, violence, separation and inequity, whether it presents criminally or not, so none are overlooked, but rather all are identified and wholly uprooted.

 While I know that working with police departments could be part of a systemic reform, I would be remiss if I only looked at this one component of a significantly complex problem.
 If I focused there solely, I’d be ignoring the farthest-reaching, most counter-productive and deepest roots of not not only police brutality but that of all other abuses of power, especially those regularly overlooked.
 When people fail to consider all components inherent in every ism and win/lose dynamic, as a society we will not achieve resolution to our many struggles.
 Instead, problems of inequity and abuse will continue to grow back, sometimes even stronger than before.